Skip to navigation Skip to content

 AGE only:

-• application for a Republic of Latvia State Old Age Pension
+• Application for a Republic of Latvia State Old Age Pension

-• document showing Latvian Personal Identification Number
+• Document showing Latvian Personal Identification Number

 SUR only:

-• application for a Republic of Latvia State Survivor’s Pension
+• Application for a Republic of Latvia State Survivor’s Pension

-• proof of death - Death Certificate
+• Proof of death - Death Certificate

-• child/ren details - Birth/Education certificates
+• Child/ren details - Birth/Education certificates

 Requests for additional information

-Where information provided with the claim for Latvian pension is incomplete, Latvia will send requests for information in Latvian direct to customers.
+If information provided with the claim for Latvian pension is incomplete, Latvia will send requests for information in Latvian direct to customers.

-Return of foreign pension claim
+Receipt of foreign pension claim by Services Australia

 Under the Administrative Arrangements, Latvian forms can be lodged in Australia at any service centre.
+See Processing a foreign pension claim.

 • All foreign pension claims and supporting documents must be scanned, and

-CIS will complete the following and attach to the foreign pension claim to send to the agreement country.
+CIS will complete the following or arrange for the following to be completed as necessary and attach the documents to the foreign pension claim to send to the agreement country.
 See Agreement Liaison Detail (ALD) for method of transmission.

 All claims: